Project Components

 The new gas-fired combined-cycle power plant is part of the Maltese Government’s initiative to switch to less expensive natural gas and reduce the dependence on heavy fuel oil for power production.

 Natural gas will be supplied through the regasification unit, which will receive LNG from a floating storage unit (FSU) moored to a jetty.
-The regasification facility will be located on the southern tip of DPS, while the jetty will be situated to the south-west of the same facility.
+The regasification facility will be located on the southern tip of DPS, while the jetty will be situated to the southwest.

-The FSU, which will be provided by SOCAR Trading on a lease for 18 years, will be docked in Delimara, Malta, and is estimated to have a capacity of 125,000m³.
+The FSU, which will be provided by SOCAR Trading on an 18-year lease, will be docked in Delimara, Malta, and is estimated to have a capacity of 125,000m³.

 Regasified LNG from the regasification plant will be supplied to the CCGT plant and to Enemalta’s existing 149MW power plant at DPS.
 In addition, the power plant and LNG facilities are expected to share the existing infrastructure at DPS.